What Causes Jowls? Understanding Why They Develop and Your Treatment Options

 The Role of Fat in Facial Ageing

 Facial fat provides softness, contour, and support to the overlying skin.
 With age, fat pads can reduce in volume, shift position, or redistribute unevenly across the face.
-This may contribute to changes such as hollowing, loss of mid-face fullness, or altered facial proportions.
+This may contribute to changes such as hollowing, loss of mid-face cheek fullness, or altered facial proportions.

 These changes are not uniform and can vary significantly depending on facial anatomy, genetics, and ageing patterns.
 This is why volume-related concerns are best assessed as part of a broader facial evaluation rather than in isolation.